signalfx/gdi-specification/specification/semantic_conventions.md

 **Status**: [Experimental](../README.md#versioning-and-status-of-the-specification)

 Real User Monitoring (RUM) libraries MUST set the `service.name` resource attribute to the value of the `applicationName` configuration property.
-This is the only resource attribute that RUM libraries are supposed to set because it's the only one the Zipkin exporter can understand.

 The following attributes MUST be added to all spans produced by RUM libraries: